Dyson Gen5 Detect vs. V15 Detect

 The Gen5 and V15 were excellent at cleaning this area efficiently, needing only a few passes to pick up every crumb of coffee grounds I scattered.

-Here’s a before and after shot for the V15.
+Here’s a before-and-after shot for the V15.

 Dyson V15 edge cleaning